acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## View - Semiautomated

-* Benefits:
+* Uses:
-    + Check only some documents.
+    + Check a batch of documents.
-    + Create a dedicated Content Analysis Dashboard for a portion of your content.
+    + Create a dedicated Content Analysis Dashboard for that subset of content.
     + Manually check your content after updating terminology or guidelines.
 * Connection:
     + CMS backend connects directly to the Acrolinx Platform.